luckymarmot/API-Flow/src/README.md

 `overlay`.
 - **type -** this field corresponds to the name of a TypedStore (e.g. `constraint`, `auth`, etc.)
 - **uuid -** this field corresponds to the id of an object inside a TypedStore.
-As such, there are no requirements that the id be unique across all objects, but only inside the TypedStore.
+As such, there are no requirements for the id to be unique across all objects, but only inside the TypedStore.
 It is, however, preferred to have it behave as a uuid.
 - **overlay -** this field is used to override part of the object that the Reference links to.
 If it is defined, it **must** always be of the same type as the underlying object.
 This is particularly